az67128/trood-core-bundler-template/docs/tutorial/edit-components.rst

 * modelFormActions - `redux-restify forms docs`_
 * serverModel - redux store values for current entity (before changes)
 * authData - account information
-* getMask - list of fields not available for viewing for current user by ABAC rules
-* editMask - list of fields not available for editing for current user by ABAC rules

 **BO dependent props:**